mortela4/random_notes/py_best_practices.md

 #### General testing guidelines

 - Use long, descriptive names.
-This often obviates the need for doctrings in test methods.
+This often obviates the need for docstrings in test methods.
-- Tests should be isolated.
+- Tests should be *isolated*.
 Don't interact with a real database or network.
 Use a separate test database that gets torn down or use mock objects.
 - Prefer [factories](https://github.com/rbarrois/factory_boy) to fixtures.
 - Never let incomplete tests pass, else you run the risk of forgetting about them.
 Instead, add a placeholder like `assert False, "TODO: finish me"`.